Paul Déroulède

 Paul Déroulède (2 September 1846 – 30 January 1914) was a French author and politician, one of the founders of the nationalist League of Patriots.

 Early life

 Déroulède was born in Paris.
 He was published first as a poet in the magazine Revue nationale, with the pseudonym "Jean Rebel".
 In 1869 he produced, at the Théâtre Français, a one-act drama in verse named Juan Strenner.

 Military career

 At the beginning of the Franco-Prussian War he enlisted as a private, but was wounded and taken prisoner at the Battle of Sedan.
 He was sent to Breslau (now Wrocław), but escaped.
+He was given the Légion d'Honneur for his escape.
 He then served with generals Antoine Chanzy and Charles Denis Bourbaki, participated with the latter's disastrous retreat to Switzerland, and fought against the Paris Commune.
 After being promoted to lieutenant, he was forced by an accident to retire from the army.

 Early publications

 In 1872, he published a collection of patriotic poems (Chants du soldat), which enjoyed great popularity.
 This was followed in 1875 by another collection, Nouveaux Chants du soldat.
 In 1877 he produced a drama in verse named L'Hetman, which derived a moderate success from the patriotic fervour of its sentiments.
 For the exhibition of 1878 he wrote a hymn, Vive la France, which was set to music by Charles Gounod.
 In 1880 his drama in verse, La Moabite, which had been accepted by the Théâtre Français, was censored for religious reasons.